naoto-aoki-fy/qasm2cpp/README.md

 python qasm2cpp.py input.qasm > output.cpp
 ```

-The generated code includes `qasm_common.hpp` and calls functions such as `CX`, `H` or `MEASURE`.
+The generated code includes `qasm_common.hpp` and calls functions such as `qasm::cx`, `qasm::h` or `qasm::measure`.
 These are declared in the header as stubs so the output can be compiled or further adapted.

 ## Example